The tiniest of minis

 Clay

 If sheets of wood and paper are a bit too flat in nature, and you’re looking for something more solid to create the tiny elements of your 1/144 dollhouse, clay is the way.
 There’s virtually no limit to the shapes you can sculpt and the intricate details that you can carve into a little blob.
 With the right carving tools, that is.
 As for the type of clay, there are a few options to choose from.
-For example, you can use air dry clay or paper clay, which harden over time.
-Alternatively, you can use polymer clay, which needs to be baked in the oven or heated with a heat gun in order to harden, and tends to be more long-lasting.
+Most commonly used in the miniature making world is polymer clay.
+With this type of clay, you can take your time finicking until you get it into the shape you want, after which you bake it in the oven or heat it with a heat gun in order to harden.
+If you prefer working with a more natural material that dries by exposure to air, you can go with paper clay instead.

 To see 1/144 dollhouse furniture being made from scratch with clay and other materials, be sure to check out the videos by Queen City Minis.